 Awards are renewable for full-time study up to three years for one specific course of study or until a certificate, diploma or undergraduate degree is earned, whichever comes first.
 Recipients may only receive the scholarship a maximum of four years.

-Scholarship America processes scholarship payments on behalf of the ITW Foundation.
+Scholarship America processes scholarship payments on behalf of ITW.
 Payments are made in early August.

 Financial need will not be considered.